Perangelot/Perangelot.github.io/content/posts/install emacs on windows.md

 formulas overlayed with `org-preview`, you should also install the `texlive` binaries.
 This installation should happen without the help of msys2;
 if you already have a LaTeX distribution installed, emacs will recognize it once it is configured.
-If not, you need to install it.
+If not, you will need to install it.
 The easiest way I have found is to use an `.iso` [image](https://www.tug.org/texlive/acquire-iso.html), but there are other possibilities as well.